parisholley/wordpress-fantastic-elasticsearch/README.txt

 * Removed dependency on purl due to memory leak
 * Added filters so devs can hook into NHP options (thanks to nielo)
 * Expanded ES integration to taxonomy, tag, and custom post archives
+* More strict fixes (thanks to markoheijnen and michaelsauter)

 = 2.1.0 =
 * Added some error messages if user has bad config or changed taxonomy